Family Dispute Resolution/60I Certificate

 - One or more of the parties is unable to participate due to incapacity (for example, physical remoteness).

-If a party is eligible for an exemption from undertaking family dispute resolution, that party will need to complete an Affidavit – Non-filing of Family Dispute Resolution Certificate, available on the Family Court of Australia website, setting out the reasons why family dispute resolution cannot be conducted.
+If a party is eligible for an exemption from undertaking family dispute resolution, that party will need to complete an Affidavit – Non-filing of Family Dispute Resolution Certificate, available on the Federal Circuit and Family Court of Australia website, setting out the reasons why family dispute resolution cannot be conducted.